JasXSL/node-rpi-ws281x-native/README.md

 # control ws281x-LEDs with node.js

+## Fork notes:

+* Removed gamma correction so you can use the full 8 bit resolution

 > if you happen to know C++ and node/iojs/V8, I would really appreciate any help
 > and feedback on this module.
 > There is certainly lots of room for improvement.